Siamon Gordon: Education

 He gained his medical degrees (M.B. and Ch.B.) from the University of Cape Town, South Africa.
 He earned his PhD from Rockefeller University, where he taught from 1971 to 1976.
 The rest of his career, from 1976 to 2008, was at the University of Oxford.

 Career and research

 He was on the Faculty of 1000.
 He was a visiting scientist at the NIH.
 He is on the Scientific Advisory Board of the American Asthma Foundation.

 Gordon is noted for his work on the phenotypic and functional diversity of macrophages.
 He began his studies on macrophages while in the laboratory of Zanvil Cohn at Rockefeller University in 1966.
 Upon his move to the Sir William Dunn School of Pathology at University of Oxford in 1976 he continued this work and identified the pan-macrophage marker F4/80.
 Subsequent studies led to the identification of various scavenger receptors and the cloning of the pattern recognition receptor, Dectin-1.

+He was elected a Fellow of the Academy of Medical Sciences in 2003 and of the Royal Society in 2007.